ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of tumor. Use the menu to see other pages.

 People with a recurrent or metastatic GIST often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence.

 Recovery from a GIST is not always possible.
 If the growth of the tumor cannot be controlled, you may not ever recover from the disease.
 This condition is called terminal.

 Patients who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.

 Learn more about advanced care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.